 Different governments at the national, state, and local levels set laws regarding traffic.
 Do these help or hurt a person’s motivation to speed or commit other dangerous acts?
 Do DUI checkpoints increase or decrease a person’s motivation to recruit a DD or call an Uber?
 Looking specifically at public policy can help government officials set the right laws and punishments for drivers who may have a lead foot or distract themselves while driving.

 When do people experience road rage?

 Is this a symptom of an individual or traffic patterns themselves?
-Are there factors that psychologists have been missing when considering what makes someone prone to road rage?
-When is road rage impulsive and when is it a sign of larger emotional issues?
-The answers to these questions may help identify people who need intervention on the road and also keep everyone safer while driving.
+Are there factors psychologists have missed when considering what makes someone prone to road rage?
+When is road rage impulsive, and when is it a sign of larger emotional issues?
+The answers to these questions may help identify people who need road intervention and keep everyone safer while driving.

 Habits regarding traffic and driving.

 Those who habitually text while driving may not need stricter laws to motivate them - they might need to learn how to break a bad habit.
 The habits people carry while driving may start in driver’s education or end only when proper intervention has been taken.
 Traffic psychologists can help to see these patterns and habits and consult campaigns on initiatives that help people break bad habits.

 What needs to be on a driver’s test?
 When should people retake tests to renew their licenses?
 Changes to current programs have the potential to save lives and keep our roads safer.
 Traffic psychologists may be needed to study and assess what procedures are safest and what needs to be assessed before someone is put on the road.